thin-edge/thin-edge.io_examples/StreamingAnalytics/LimitedBandwidth/README.md

 Otherwise, run `cat <path to correlator log>` to print out the contents of the correlator log file.
-The actual path to the correlator log file is determined by the project's configuration or the `--logfile` argument passed to the correlator in the [apama service script](../src/service/apama).
+The actual path to the correlator log file is determined by the project's configuration or the `--logfile` argument passed to the correlator in the [Apama service script](../src/service/apama).
 In the correlator's output you should see log messages indicating that the combined measurement has been sent to `tedge/measurements`.
 > _Caution:_ The correlator fails to start if you specify the name of the